I Dreamt of a Flood, Caused by a Storm

 There’s a bridge there: ‘The Suspension Bridge’.

-A Performance Artwork about waiting, weather, windows, bridges, breathing here ~
+a Performance Artwork about waiting, weather, windows, bridges, breathing here ~

 tiny and enormous floods